Master’s Degree in Psychology

 Frequently Asked Questions

-Am I eligible for licensure as a clinical psychology with a master’s degree in psychology?
+Am I eligible for licensure as a clinical psychologist with a master’s degree in psychology?

 Do I need to have a bachelor’s degree in psychology to apply for a master’s in psychology?

-No. Most schools do not require a major in psychology, but you do need to have some coursework in psychological theory and statistics no matter what major you completed.
+No. Most schools do not require an undergraduate major in psychology, but you do need to have some coursework in psychological theory and statistics to meet admission requirements.

 What is the average salary for a psychology master’s graduate?